ArtS/arts.github.com/_drafts/aspnetmvc-dropdowns-with-enums.md

 {% endhighlight %}

 #####ASP.NET MVC 5.1 - a shortcut
-If you are amongst more lucky ones and happen to use 5.1 or a later version of the ASP.NET MVC, there's a really neat shortcut - check out this [`EnumDropDownListFor`][2] helper function.
+If you are amongst the more lucky ones and happen to use 5.1 or a later version of the ASP.NET MVC, there's a really neat shortcut - check out this [`EnumDropDownListFor`][2] helper function.
 (By the way, isn't that wonderful how cryptic Microsoft's doco is?
 Fear not though.)